rfdearborn/dbt-docs-to-notion/README.md

 In advance of using this action, you should:

 1. [Create a new integration within your Notion workspace](https://www.notion.so/my-integrations)
+2. Create a parent Notion page for the docs database and share it with the integration from above
-2. Have your Notion integration token and a working dbt `profiles.yml` accessible to your repo (I'd recommend using [Github's repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets); see example workflow below).
+3. Have your Notion integration token and a working dbt `profiles.yml` accessible to your repo (I'd recommend using [Github's repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets); see example workflow below).

+Ideally you should also write descriptions for models and columns as is a [best practice](https://docs.getdbt.com/docs/building-a-dbt-project/documentation#adding-descriptions-to-your-project).

+> ❗️ Note: this program assumes schema-defined model and column names to be entirely lowercase.

 ### Inputs